01. History of Asbestos Use

 Asbestos Litigation Against Connecticut Light and Power Company

 Connecticut Light and Power Company used asbestos products in its facilities, exposing workers to the dangerous mineral.
 As a result, many former employees have filed asbestos claims against the company.
+If you believe you or a loved one was exposed, learn how a mesothelioma lawyer can help.

 In 1994, Pietraroia filed a workers’ compensation claim against Northeast Utilities.
 He alleged his asbestosis was caused by exposure to asbestos while employed by the company.
 Pietraroia lived in Australia at the time of his filing, but a hearing commenced in Connecticut.